gardener/gardener/docs/api-reference/security.md

 <a href="#security.gardener.cloud/v1alpha1.TokenRequestSpec">TokenRequestSpec</a>)
 </p>
 <p>
-<p>ContextObject identify the object the token is requested for.</p>
+<p>ContextObject identifies the object the token is requested for.</p>
 </p>
 <table>
 <thead>